sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-set-operations.md

-# Set Operations (Union, Union All, Intersect) with PySpark in AWS Glue
+# Set Operations with PySpark in AWS Glue
-This document provides a comprehensive guide on using PySpark within AWS Glue to perform set operations such as union, union all, and intersect, focusing on data from "product" and "product_un_in" tables stored in Athena.
+This document provides a comprehensive guide on using PySpark within AWS Glue to perform set operations such as union, union all, and intersect and except focusing on data from "product" and "product_un_in" tables stored in Athena.
 The script sets up the necessary Spark and Glue contexts, loads the data, applies set operations to combine and compare datasets, and displays the results.

 ## Prerequisites